Select Page

 mind; heart; spirit

 Greenwood Aikido provides a beautiful, welcoming place to learn and grow.
 Our students include men and women, from young adults to their sixties and beyond.
-Training can be vigorous, but always in the spirit of respect, personal growth and mutual benefit.
+Training can be vigorous, but always in the spirit of respect and mutual benefit.

 What Is Aikido?